The College of Family Physicians of Canada Policy Statement

-The CFPC will, upon request, give members and non-members information about the existence, use and disclosure of their personal information, and access to that information.
+The CFPC will, upon request, give members and NMMPs information about the existence, use, and disclosure of their personal information, and access to that information.

 Members whose personal information has been collected by the CFPC may access their own information in the “Member Profile” of the “Members Only” area on the CFPC website.

-Members and non-members may challenge the accuracy and completeness of their personal information and notify the CFPC’s Membership Department if any changes are required.
+Members and NMMPs may challenge the accuracy and completeness of their personal information and notify the CFPC’s Membership Department if any changes are required.

-The CFPC complies with applicable privacy legislation related to the management of personal information.
-Any questions or complaints about the CFPC’s management of this information should be directed to the CFPC’s Privacy Officer:
+The CFPC takes steps intended to ensure compliance with applicable privacy legislation related to the management of personal information.
+Any questions or complaints about the CFPC’s management of this information, or any requests to access or correct your personal information, should be directed to the CFPC’s Privacy Officer:

 Executive Director, Corporate Services

-The College of Family Physicians of Canada and the Research and Education Foundation
+The College of Family Physicians of Canada and Foundation for Advancing Family Medicine

 2630 Skymark Avenue